 Setting the right price for your products or services is a delicate balancing act.
-The competition, your production costs, but also the expectations of potential customers, are factors you should consider when setting the price.
-The price also influences the perception of the quality of your product or service, and consequently the image of your company.
+Think about the competition, production costs, and customer expectations when deciding how much to charge.
+The price also influences the perception of the quality of your product or service, and consequently, the image of your company.
 Improvisation is therefore out of the question...

 Three methods for calculating the "right" prince

 1. Cost-based pricing